Holly Farrell: Painting

-Farrell began to paint at 30.
-She exhibited her first paintings at the Toronto Outdoor Art Exhibition in 1992.
-Between 1992 and 2000 she focussed on honing her drawing and painting skills, while building a following in Toronto.
+Having no art training beyond high school, Farrell began painting at 30, something she did to counter the stress of her daytime work.
+Considered self-taught, she exhibited her first paintings in the Folk Art category at the Toronto Outdoor Art Exhibition in 1992.
+Between 1992 and 2000 Farrell focused on honing her drawing and painting skills, while trying to build a following in Toronto.
 By 2005 Farrell had gained attention in such publications as Toronto Life, The Toronto Star, and the Globe And Mail.
 The Star's Peter Goddard said about Farrell's 2003 show:

 "Yet her works share with his (Morandi's) sense of discovery, as if you've never seen what you're seeing as quite as memorable as they now seem.
 It's as if the artists added something unseen to their mass.
 Gravity's pull on them feels much greater than it should be.
 Like Morandi's, Farrell's work denies any critical attempt to mine them for symbolic content.
 If they're about childhood, no analysts allowed.
 Same too, with the objects she uses - or the objects she comes upon.
 Her paintings act as spies, seemingly catching their subject unprepared.